 Supervised experience is extremely important, and you should take great care to make sure you find a supervisor that really understands the requirements and is going to make sure you have an excellent experience.
 Not only do you want to be absolutely sure that the BACB and psych board will accept it, but you should really embrace this time as your primary learning opportunity.
 It’s not just about meeting a requirement.
 Rather, it is an extremely critical time to receive hands-on training and guidance, to properly prepare you to become a highly skilled and effective behavior analyst.
 You only get that opportunity once!
 Make sure you find a supervision arrangement that nurtures your growth as a professional through a wide range of experiences.
 Look for a supervisor that takes great pride in this field and in you as a person, and is able to make you a top priority with their time and attention.
 Once you pass that exam and become a BCBA, the expectations of your skills and knowledge will be high, so seek out supervision that prepares you to not just pass the exam, but to have a fantastic career!

 Finding a perfect supervisor, of course, is easier said than done.
-Many people work in a setting, such as a classroom, where no BCBA exists.
-They may independently hire their own, which can cost about $10,000.
-If you have no other options, that can work as long as the work setting is conducive to implementing ABA - which is not always the case.
+Some candidates may work in a setting, such as a classroom, where no BCBA exists.
+One option is to independently consult with an outside BCBA that offers supervision, but that can be very expensive and difficult to coordinate.
+If you have no other options, that may still work as long as the work setting is conducive to implementing ABA - which is not always the case.
 On the other hand, a much better setup is to work in an environment that is already infused with ABA excellence and has built-in BCBA supervision.
 That way, you are learning the best of ABA all day long, and you shouldn’t have to pay anything extra.

 Here at Arizona Autism United, we have worked hard to create a clear path for employees to become a BCBA, transitioning smoothly from direct care to supervisory roles, to make sure you meet the requirements and experience a wide range of innovative programs and best practices.
 We make sure our trainees get to work with multiple BCBA supervisors to develop a broad skill set with knowledge gained from people with different backgrounds and perspectives.
-In addition to the task list, we have a comprehensive list of fieldwork targets to make sure trainees learn how to do critical techniques fluently such as conducting a functional behavior assessment (FBA), writing treatment programs, and customizing individualized learning activities.
+In addition to the task list, we have a comprehensive list of fieldwork targets to make sure trainees learn how to do critical techniques fluently, such as conducting a functional behavior assessment (FBA), writing treatment programs, and customizing individualized learning activities.
 Our goal is to develop great clinicians, and not just someone who can pass an exam!
-Our ABA Career Path Flyer lays out the progression in a very transparent way, so employees know exactly what they should expect and when.
 If you are interested in pursuing this opportunity, contact us or fill out an application for the position of ABA Behavior Technician.
 If you already have experience in the technician role, contact us to learn about job opportunities with BCBA supervision in the Assistant Clinical Specialist role.

 Once you’ve completed your degree with ABA coursework and have finished your supervision hours, you can apply for the BCBA exam.
 It consists of 150 multiple choice questions, based on the Fourth Edition Task List.
 If you’ve completed a strong program and worked with a great supervisor, you should be in good shape to pass, but do not underestimate the importance of studying!
 Those who go in unprepared often fail.
 You can retake it, but only a certain number of times and not right away.
 There are some great study guides and software programs out there to help you prepare, so do your homework and start studying at least two months in advance.
 There’s a lot to remember!